Amino acids are organic compounds that combine to form proteins . Amino acids and proteins are the building blocks of life.

-- The nine essential amino acids are: histidine, isoleucine, leucine, lysine, methionine, phenylalanine, threonine, tryptophan, and valine.
+- The 9 essential amino acids are: histidine, isoleucine, leucine, lysine, methionine, phenylalanine, threonine, tryptophan , and valine.

 Nonessential amino acids

-- "Nonessential" means that our bodies produce an amino acid, even if we don't get it from the food we eat.
+- "Nonessential" means that our bodies produce an amino acid, even if we do not get it from the food we eat.

-- They include: alanine, asparagine, aspartic acid, and glutamic acid.
+- Nonessential amino acids include: alanine, asparagine, aspartic acid, and glutamic acid.

 Conditional amino acids